+If you came here looking to know or find the best Audiophile turntables to bring out the musician in you, just go on Turntable Guide and you’ll be able to find a good one there for less than $2000.
 In this article I am going to talk to you about different types of materials that you can use to absorb sound.
 All of the different types of substances that I am going to talk about serve different purposes in deadening noise.
 You will probably want to use most if not all of the different types of sound absorbing materials for your recording rooms.
 It is important that you understand the purpose of each material and how it is properly used.

 - Carpet – Yes one of the first steps that you can do when you are creating your sound absorbing room is the add carpet.
 The pourous nature of carpet allows for sound to be captured as it hits the floor.
 Now I will admit, that wood floors do look astectically pleasing but if you really want to deaden your room, start by adding carpet.
 Adding a nice foam padding and then thick pourous carpet will do the trick for you.

 - Draperies – If it is required that you have a windows in your recording rooms, it would probably be a good idea wot add draperies.
 Heavier draperies can provide exellent sound absorbing features for rooms with windows.
 Glass is horrible at reflecting noise, and the pourous nature of drapes will help in absorbing some, but not all of the noise.